haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

 - Are there any classes of subcategories which we can classify?

-- Suppose that we are given the Auslander-Reiten quiver of the module category.
-Can we compute all subcategories which are closed under extensions and direct summands only using the combinatorial data?

 ## Higher homological algebra
 Can we classify all the possible structure of $n$-exact categories on a given additive category like [my paper on exact structures](/papers/exact-str/)?
 In particular, does the unique maximum $n$-exact structure always exists?